Is there a secret recipe that would make that definitive change for your audio mixing?

 Also, what’s cool is that it is not a problem if you don’t have expensive studio monitors or headphones.

-By remaking my favourite artist beats and using professional tracks as a reference, I’ve learned my equipment and how it sounds.
-I’ve trained my ears to hear the balance with headphones that I had at that time.
-Usually, samples and loops are already provided in high quality and processed close to perfection, so all you need is to be capable of correctly balancing those sounds in the frequency spectrum.
+By remaking your favourite artist beats and using these tracks as a reference, you’ll learn your equipment and how it sounds.
+You’ll train your ears to hear the balance with whichever headphones or speakers you have right now.
+Usually, samples and loops on the market are already provided in high quality and processed close to perfection, so all you need is to be capable of correctly balancing the volume of those sounds.

-Get your ears trained with this technique and you’ll learn pro audio mixing quick, I promise.
+Get your ears trained with this technique and you’ll learn pro audio mixing quick.
+We promise!